Billy54/chat-away/README.md

 # chat-away

-To run the application in development mode : npm run start.
+To run the application in development mode : npm run start (after ng build).
-You also have to change the url endpoints.

 Stack: